Can I stop PrEP completely?

-You might want to discuss plans to stop PrEP with partner(s) and get tested for HIV and other infections together.
-Make sure you use a 4th-generation HIV test four weeks after the last risk.
+You might also want to discuss plans to stop PrEP with partner(s) and get tested for HIV and other infections together.
+Make sure you use a 4th-generation HIV test six weeks after the last risk.

-How you stop PrEP depends on the sort of sex you last had.
+How you stop PrEP depends on how you were taking PrEP.

-If in the future your circumstances change again, it is easy to restart PrEP.
+If your circumstances change again in the future, it is easy to restart PrEP.

 If you stop PrEP and have a risk afterwards, contact your clinic in case post-exposure prophylaxis (PEP) might be needed.
 In the cases when PEP is used, it needs to be started as soon as possible (see PEP and PrEP).